Project001: South Sudan

 Purchase a student's photograph, and 100% of your purchase will directly serve them and their community.

-50% funds lifeline supplies and access to shelter, and 50% funds ongoing project implementation providing kids with the tools they need to share their perspectives and create change.
+100% of proceeds fund lifeline supplies and access to shelter.
 Specifically, these sales provide for 166 refugee children currently under the care of IWASSRU, living at St. Bartholomew's in Kajo Keji and at Amazing Grace in Adjumani and Kampala, Uganda.

 To date, the sales from the students' photography have raised over $19,000 that was used to provide critical medicine, to build a fence around the campus that protects them from the rebel forces in South Sudan, and to provide critical maintenance for the truck that transports all food and medicine for the children.